Interested to know more and speak to Kin-Wai personally? Come to our event on 27 July, 630 pm onwards!

 The New Savvy: How is your business different and what are your Unique Selling Points?

 Kin-Wai: We provide smart capital and resources to startups we are accelerating.
 These are the most valuable help a startup needs.
 We do all we can to make use of our extensive corporate network and resources to help startups succeed.
-We give our startups an unrivaled advantage against the competition.
+We give our startups an unrivalled advantage over the competition.

 With the growth platform we provide, the startups can grow to an exciting stage where our biggest strength will come in.
 We help chart out an IPO or a merger & acquisition plan.
 As a team, we have built many businesses and successfully exited from them.
 Not many people in this region can claim multiple exits under their belt.
 We have done it again and again, methodologically (not a fluke).